ozguronsoy/SimpleMapView/README.md

 ## Markers

 > [!IMPORTANT]
-> markers are managed by the map widget and will be destroyed automatically.
+> markers are children of the map widget and will be destroyed automatically when the parent is destroyed.

-### Add
+### Add Marker

 ```c++
 MapMarker* marker = mapView.addMarker(this->mapView.center());